microsoft/BotBuilder-V3/bot-framework-faq.md

 ### Bot Builder SDK
 {:.no_toc}

-The Bot Builder SDK is [an open source SDK hosted on GitHub] (https://github/Microsoft/BotBuilder) that provides everything you need to build great dialogs within your Node.js- or C#-based bot.
+The Bot Builder SDK is [an open source SDK hosted on GitHub](https://github/Microsoft/BotBuilder) that provides everything you need to build great dialogs within your Node.js- or C#-based bot.

 ### Bot Directory
 {:.no_toc}

 The Bot Directory is a public directory of all the bots registered through the Bot Connector.
-Users can discover, try, and add bots to their favorite conversation experiences from the [Bot Directory] (http://bots.botframework.com).
+Users can discover, try, and add bots to their favorite conversation experiences from the [Bot Directory](http://bots.botframework.com).

 ## Why should I write a bot?
 The Conversational User Interface, or CUI, has arrived.